yashmadan123/mslearn-openai/Instructions/Labs/07-content-filters-azureOpenAI.md

 ### Task 2: Deploy a model

-Now you're ready to deploy a model to use through the **Azure OpenAI Studio**.
-Once deployed, you will use the model to generate natural language content.
+In this task, you'll deploy a specific AI model instance within your Azure OpenAI resource to integrate advanced language capabilities into your applications.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.